 [ButtonOption]

-: The value for each of the following button options is set to ‘1‘ by default.
+: The value for the following button options is set to ‘1‘ by default.
 If you want to disable any button, change its value to ‘0‘.Bootloader

 : Enable or disable the BL button.PDA